 Obvious but useful reminder: the language of your ads should match your prospect’s one.
 Their country should not be neglected either, because the products that you want to highlight are not always the same in each country.

-Let’s say your user exclusively browses from his mobile.
-It would be a pity for him to miss your message because it is only optimised for desktop.
+Let’s say a user exclusively browses from their mobile.
+It would be a pity for them to miss your message because it isn’t mobile-optimised.
 Make sure your ad is responsive to all formats: mobile, tablet and desktop.

 Tastes and purchase preferences

-The ideal is indeed to also adapt your messages based on your prospects’ preferences.
+The ideal is to adapt your messages based on your prospects’ preferences.
 So how can you know?
-For that, interactive campaigns are your best allies: by participating, through quizz and personality tests, users will provide precious information on their preferences.
+For that, interactive campaigns are your best allies: by participating, through quizzes and personality tests, users will provide precious information on their preferences.

 For example, if you work for a travel agency, a personality test such as “Where will be your next destination?” will allow you to create segments based on travel types.
 It will only be necessary to target your advertising message according to the destination that will come out of the personality test.
 Bingo!

 You can also exclude some prospects from your advertising messages.
 For instance, you don’t want to target users who already purchased the product that you are trying to sell them.
 Same goes for the prospect themselves: if they ended up taking insurance from you, they don’t want to keep receiving emails about special offers on that same insurance.
-In order to avoid that, the use of a burn code is highly recommended.
+To avoid that, we highly recommend the use of a burn code.
 This piece of code, inserted in your post-purchase page, will unlist the user from the list of users to retarget.

 Also, make sure to avoid spams and users who only stayed for a few seconds on your website.